stephlee3/Homework3Li/README.md

 Homework3Li
 ===========

-The goal of Homework3Li is to create a new class for longitudinal datasets, and implement some functions and methods for data analysis.
+The goal of this package is to create a new class for longitudinal datasets, and implement some functions and methods for data analysis.

 Installation
 ------------